Blotch3D/Blotch3D/README.md

 sprite moves.

 A: The floating-point precision limitation of the depth buffer can cause this.
-Try increasing your near clip and/or decreasing your far clip so the depth buffer doesn't have to cover so much dynamic range.
+Disable auto-clipping on one or both of NearClip and FarClip, and otherwise try increasing your near clip and/or decreasing your far clip so the depth buffer doesn't have to cover so much dynamic range.

 Q: I have a sprite that I want always to be visible, but I think its invisible because its outside the depth buffer, but I don't want to